Help us improve your experience.

 If you create the local certificate request manually, you must also load the certificate manually.
 To manually install a certificate in your router, issue the request security pki local-certificate load command.

 You can configure automatic reenrollment for digital certificates.
-This feature is by default not enabled.
+This feature is not enabled by default.
 To configure automatic reenrollment for digital certificates, include the auto-re-enrollment statement at the [edit security pki] hierarchy level:

-Digital certificates provide a way of authenticating users through a trusted third party called a certificate authority (CA).
-The CA validates the identity of a certificate holder and “signs” the certificate to attest that it has not been forged or altered.
+Digital Certificates provide a way of authenticating users through a trusted third party called a CA. The CA validates the identity of a certificate holder and “signs” the certificate to attest that it has not been forged or altered.

 To define the digital certificate configuration for an encryption service interface, include the following statements at the [edit security certificates] and [edit security ike] hierarchy levels: